 She also accepted commissions from families grieving for their fallen sons.
 (Nearly all the stained-glass makers of the time did war memorial windows.
 There was, as you’d suppose, much work for them).

 No doubt the grieving families would have felt a particular solace in the idea of a religious artwork dedicated to their dead placed prominently in a parish church, in the midst of their local community.
 Such a work would express the continuity of existence, while simultaneously acknowledging a grievous loss.

 These windows would not have been cheap, so it is curious to think that we often know very little about the young men memorialised in these works.

-Sidney Cox “of Schools Cottage, Kingsland, Shrewsbury”, a private in the Irish Guards, died on 15 Dec 1917 from wounds suffered at the Battle of Cambrai.
-In Marga’s magnificent window, he is seen receiving a martyr’s crown – symbolising his ‘sacrifice’ -, as two soldier saints of old (Saints Martin and Ignatius) look on.
+Eugene, a private in the Irish Guards, died on 15 Dec 1917 from wounds suffered at the Battle of Cambrai.
+In Marga’s magnificent window, we see scenes from the lives of two soldier saints of old (Saints Martin and Ignatius).

 The total of memorial windows by Margaret is listed as an appendix in Arthur Rope’s outstanding book about her works; photos of almost all of them are there too.